hackbinghamton/WebDevelopmentWorkshop/Hosting with Flask/3. Input and Output/README.md

-# Using Input and Output with Flask
+# Input and Output with Flask
 ## Overview

 ### What You'll Learn